 Patients with primary Raynaud’s rarely develop such complications.

 The treatment depends on the severity of the symptoms.

-More aggressive treatment includes medications such as calcium channel blockers, which dilate the blood vessels, Makol noted.
+More aggressive treatment includes medications such as calcium channel blockers, which dilate the blood vessels, Makol notes.
 The drug Sildenafil, which is also the active ingredient in Viagra, can also help.

 But patients with mild episodes are simply encouraged to keep their core body temperature warm and use gloves and hand warmers.
 That’s how Smith deals with her condition, wearing a hoodie year-round and investing in heated gloves that she keeps in her purse “24/7, 365.”

-“Winter is not my friend,” she said.
+“Winter is not my friend,” she says.
 “I always have to be prepared for the cold.”